wolfer649/WGOT/README.md

 Proto28 adds the following changes.
 - Fix activity LED not being turned off after keyboard exit, via 'x' key on main display.
 - Improve debug messages, if enabled in the code.
-- Use Deciaml arithmetic for Temperature Adjustment menu, to avoid odd values with binary math
+- Use Decimal arithmetic for Temperature Adjustment menu, to avoid odd values with binary math.
-- Update documentation to show how to log stdout, stderr messages from rc.local
+- Update documentation to show how to log stdout, stderr messages from rc.local.
 # Usage
 Follow the instructions in the documentation to build the hardware and to install pre-requisite software.
 The following command will execute the programme.